weseek/chef-vpcnat/README.md

 ### Attributes

 - '*subject instance*' means the instance that set up by this cookbook.
-- '*opposit instance*' means the NAT instance to monitor heartbeat by *subject instance*.
+- '*opposite instance*' means the NAT instance to monitor heartbeat by *subject instance*.
 - '*azname*' means name of availability zone like 'us-east-1a'.
   These attributes are applied only when *subject instance* is belongs to this AZ.